WSU-4110/Go-Mechanic/README.md

 # GoMechanic

 ## Purpose
-#### Go-Mechanic is a web application that serves the purpose of bringing a mobile mechanic to your door.
+#### Go-Mechanic is a web application which allows users to find and contact mechanics in their area to perform a repair service.

-## Functionality
-#### Go-Mechanic allows users to view basic repairs and maitenance items for a vehicle, search and find a user with a mechanic role.
-Users are also able to message a mechanic with timestamp.

 ## Installation
 Go-Mechanic was created with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.4.